JalexDooo/SCALPEL/README.md

 # 🧬 SCALPEL: S͎pecific CRISPR-C͎as13d gRNA͎ design through deep L͎earning P͎rediction using *in vivo* E͎xperimentaL͎ RNA structure and binding information

-**Official Implementation of SCALPEL – Deciphering Cellular Context for Efficient and cell type-Specific CRISPR-Cas13d gRNA Design using in vivo RNA structure and deep learning**
+**Official Implementation of SCALPEL – Deciphering cellular context for efficient and cell type-specific CRISPR-Cas13d gRNA design using *in vivo* RNA structure and deep learning**

 ![SCALPEL Architecture](Figs/model.png)

 ## 📖 Abstract
 The efficacy and tissue specificity of RNA therapeutics are critical for clinical translation.
-Here, by large-scale profiling of the dynamic RNA structurome across four cell lines, we systematically characterized the impact of ** *in vivo* target RNA structure** and **RNA-protein interactions** on CRISPR/Cas13d gRNA activity.
+Here, by large-scale profiling of the dynamic RNA structurome across four cell lines, we systematically characterized the impact of **_in vivo_ target RNA structure** and **RNA-protein interactions** on CRISPR/Cas13d gRNA activity.
 We identified the structural patterns of high-efficacy gRNA targets and observed that structural differences can lead to variations in efficacy across different cellular contexts.
 By stabilizing single-stranded structure, RNA-binding proteins also enhanced gRNA efficacy.

  Leveraging this cell context information, along with approximately 290,000 RfxCas13d screening data, we developed SCALPEL, a deep learning model that predicts gRNA performance across various cellular environments.
 SCALPEL integrates:

 - **Both target and gRNA sequence**
-- ** *In vivo* icSHAPE data acorss different cell lines**
+- **_In vivo_ icSHAPE data acorss different cell lines**
 - **Cell type-specific RBP binding profiles**

 SCALPEL significantly outperforms existing models, and, most importantly, enables **cell type-specific prediction** of gRNA activity.
 Validation screens across multiple cell lines demonstrate that cellular context significantly influences gRNA performance, even for identical targeting sequences, underscoring the feasibility of **cell type-specific knockdown** by targeting structural dynamic regions.
 SCALPEL can also facilitate designing highly efficient virus-targeting gRNAs and gRNAs that robustly knockdown maternal transcripts essential for early zebrafish development.
 Our method offers a novel approach to develop context-specific gRNAs, with potential to advance **tissue-** or **organ-specific** RNA therapies.